WesH0use/AWS_Developer_Notes/Refactoring.md

 **The default is to terminate Spot Instances when they are interrupted**.

+## You are running a cloud file storage website with an Internet-facing Application Load Balancer, which routes requests from users over the internet to 10 registered Amazon EC2 instances.
+Users are complaining that your website always asks them to re-authenticate when they switch pages.
+You are puzzled because this behavior is not seen in your local machine or dev environment.
+What could be the reason?

+**The Load Balancer does not have stickiness enabled** - Sticky sessions are a mechanism to route requests to the same target in a target group.
+This is useful for servers that maintain state information to provide a continuous experience to clients.
+To use sticky sessions, the clients must support cookies.

+When a load balancer first receives a request from a client, it routes the request to a target, generates a cookie named AWSALB that encodes information about the selected target, encrypts the cookie, and includes the cookie in the response to the client.
+The client should include the cookie that it receives in subsequent requests to the load balancer.
+When the load balancer receives a request from a client that contains the cookie, if sticky sessions are enabled for the target group and the request goes to the same target group, the load balancer detects the cookie and routes the request to the same target.

+## As a Senior Developer, you manage 10 Amazon EC2 instances that make read-heavy database requests to the Amazon RDS for PostgreSQL.
+You need to make this architecture resilient for disaster recovery.
+Which of the following features will help you prepare for database disaster recovery?

+**Use cross-Region Read Replicas**

+In addition to using Read Replicas to reduce the load on your source DB instance, you can also use Read Replicas to implement a DR solution for your production DB environment.
+If the source DB instance fails, you can promote your Read Replica to a standalone source server.
+Read Replicas can also be created in a different Region than the source database.
+Using a cross-Region Read Replica can help ensure that you get back up and running if you experience a regional availability issue.

+**Enable the automated backup feature of Amazon RDS in a multi-AZ deployment that creates backups in a single AWS Region**

+Amazon RDS provides high availability and failover support for DB instances using Multi-AZ deployments.
+Amazon RDS uses several different technologies to provide failover support. _Multi-AZ deployments for MariaDB, MySQL, Oracle, and PostgreSQL DB instances use Amazon's failover technology_.

+The automated backup feature of Amazon RDS enables point-in-time recovery for your database instance.
+Amazon RDS will backup your database and transaction logs and store both for a user-specified retention period.
+If it’s a Multi-AZ configuration, backups occur on the standby to reduce I/O impact on the primary.
+Automated backups are limited to a single AWS Region while manual snapshots and Read Replicas are supported across multiple Regions.

+## You have deployed a traditional 3-tier web application architecture with a Classic Load Balancer, an Auto Scaling group, and an Amazon Relational Database Service (RDS) database.
+Users are reporting that they have to re-authenticate into the website often.
+Which of the following represents a scalable solution to make the application tier stateless and outsource the session information?

+**Add an ElastiCache Cluster** - To provide a shared data storage for sessions that can be accessed from any individual web server, you can abstract the HTTP sessions from the web servers themselves.
+A common solution for this is to leverage an ElastiCache service offering which is an In-Memory Key/Value store such as Redis and Memcached.

 ## VPC

 ### A CRM application is hosted on Amazon EC2 instances with the database tier using DynamoDB.
 The customers have raised privacy and security concerns regarding sending and receiving data across the public internet.
 As a developer associate, which of the following would you suggest as an optimal solution for providing communication between EC2 instances and DynamoDB without using the public internet?